curtiskressibucher/Project1-Minesweeper/README.md

 ## Bugs to fix

--   The difficulty levels are a little broken.
-If you click on a difficulty halfway through, it can cause a problem where cells that have already been clicked could become bombs.
+-   The difficulty levels are a little broken if you click on a difficulty level halfway through the game.
+Difficulty levels must be chosen before the game starts, otherwise it can cause a problem where cells that have previously been clicked, could become bombs.

--   There is a bug when it comes to the board because I used a loop to create the divs that would be the cells.
-When trying to modify the size of the board in terms of rows, columns, or even just the board size, it can cause it to become strange and not work well as a grid.
+-   There is a bug when it comes to the board due to a loop I created where the divs that would become the cells.
+When trying to modify the size of the board in terms of rows, columns, or the board size, it can cause the board to become irregular, keeping the same amount of rows but increasing the number of columns.
+This results in the grid being unable to maintan its usual formation.
+A possible solution would be to make the board size adaptable to the amount of rows and columns.

 ## Learning along the way!